-Typical duration:
+Typical duration

-- full-time: 3 years one year for each level full-time sandwich: 4 years - part-time: negotiable on an individual basis maximum 8 years - part-time sandwich: negotiable on an individual basis maximum 8 years
+- full-time: 3 years - full-time sandwich: 4 years - part-time: negotiable on an individual basis maximum 8 years - part-time sandwich: negotiable on an individual basis maximum 8 years

-Date of first intake: September 2023 Expected start dates: September Maximum student numbers: Not Applicable Placements: Students must complete a 5-week placement (25 working days) normally undertaken during the summer between Levels 5 and 6 or alternatively undertake an optional minimum 30 week placement which forms the third year of a four-year sandwich degree.
+Date of first intake Sept 2023 Expected start dates September Maximum student numbers Not Applicable Placements: Students must complete a 5-week placement (25 working days) normally undertaken during the summer between Levels 5 and 6 or alternatively undertake an optional minimum 30 week placement which forms the third year of a four-year sandwich degree.
 Students are required to find their own placement, with assistance from the Placement and Programmes Co-ordinator, in any part of the UK or abroad (additional costs are borne by the student).
-Partner(s): Not applicable Partnership model: Not applicable
+Partner(s) Not Applicable Partnership model Not Applicable

-Date of this Programme Specification:
+Date of this Programme Specification